Income protection insurance

 If a customer complains to us about how you’ve calculated the benefit, we’ll consider the policy wording.

 A customer isn’t usually entitled to receive either proportionate or rehabilitation benefit unless they’ve been disabled for a period longer than the deferred period.
-There may be cases where a customer's ability to carry out their occupation is clearly limited by their disability but they’ve attempted to continue working as best they can.
+There may be cases where someone’s ability to carry out their occupation is clearly limited by their disability but they’ve attempted to continue working as best they can.
 In these cases, insurers sometimes agree to pay the partial benefit even though the customer was never ‘totally disabled’.

-This is considered good practice, otherwise, a hard-working customer could be treated unfairly.
+This is considered good practice - otherwise, a hard-working customer could be treated unfairly.

 If a customer doesn’t return to work when you think they’re able to do so, in a different role or reduced capacity, then the policy will generally not pay out proportionate or rehabilitation benefit.

-But in some cases, this would be an unreasonable outcome.
+However, in some cases, this would be an unreasonable outcome.
 For example, if a customer's business failed, they couldn’t work part-time in their own occupation and their disability might prevent them working in a similar occupation.
 In these circumstances, we might decide it is reasonable for you to pay part of the benefit.

 -

-For a claim to be paid, the customer will need to show that they are unable to perform a certain number of ‘activities of daily living’.
+For a claim to be paid, the customer will need to show that they’re unable to perform a certain number of ‘activities of daily living’.
+These could be tasks including:

 - eating